 AGNC's Board is currently comprised of nine members, including seven independent directors, whose diverse range of experience and backgrounds makes them highly qualified to oversee our strategy, operations, and risk management.
-We evaluate our Board's backgrounds, skill sets, experience, and diversity on an ongoing basis, including as part of our annual evaluation process, to ensure they align with the Company's go-forward strategy.
+As part of its annual process, the Compensation and Corporate Governance Committee of the Board (the "Compensation Committee") evaluates our Board's backgrounds, skill sets, experience, and diversity to ensure they align with the Company's go-forward strategy.
+Prue Larocca serves as the Lead Independent Director and the Board's Vice Chair.
+Further discussion of the responsibilities of Ms. Larocca and Mr. Kain are on page 1 under "Board Leadership Structure."